DocMinus/ML-pKa/README.md

 dataset provided by Novartis<sup>[6]</sup>
 <br>
 #TODO: make my own split for test/train and maybe even external, then do my own RF as previously
+maybe add my own descriptors from TDs ?

+still not better. what the ...